drmly/drmly/README.md

 ------
 √ Optical flow (see code at: https://github.com/ksk-S/DeepDreamVideoOpticalFlow/blob/master/dreamer.py)

+√ More parameters and more parameter automations implemented

 √ Clear steps to reproducible builds for any computer.

 √ Make deep dreaming accessible as art